dpersing/ada-a11y-intro/a11y-presentation.md

 ## Why Be Accessible Online?

-* The web is an equalizing force in people's ability to get things done on a daily basis
+* The web is an equalizing force in people's ability to get things done on a daily basis:
+	* Paying bills
+	* Buying essentials
+	* Signing up for services
+	* Communicating
 * Accessible websites typically are search engine-friendly websites
 * Accessible websites typically work well on mobile and tablet devices
 * It's easier than it sounds!